 The calculation engine keeps track of the peak power draw during the season.
 The demand charge is calculated as the simple product of this peak value and the rate and number of months values entered in the two fields.
-Demand costs are shown in the "Results" table if the "advanced controls" option is on.
+Demand costs are shown in the "Results" table if the "Advanced Features" option is on.

 Spreadsheet Data: Detailed performance data from the specification spreadsheet.

-Copy (select with a mouse drag or control-a, then control-c to copy) all data from the "Data Summary" sheet of a detailed specification spreadsheet and paste (control-v) it in the "Spreadsheet data" text box.
+Copy (select with a mouse drag or use control-a to select and then control-c to copy) all data from the "Data Summary" sheet of a detailed specification spreadsheet and paste (control-v) it in the "Spreadsheet Data" text box.
 Then click the check box next to the text box.
 This feature is a mechanism to import detailed performance data to the calculation engine of the web application.

 The web application produces four regression models from the pasted data: